USA Volleyball Cup: 2016

 The men's series of this year's USAV Cup was shorter than the previous editions with only two-exhibition games.
 The U.S. men hosted Japan.

 The men's series was scheduled slightly earlier than the previous editions.
-Few of the leading players of U.S. men's team were still competing abroad making them unable to participate in the event.
+Some of the leading players of U.S. men's team were still competing abroad making them unable to participate in the event.

 The event served as a preparation of Japan for the 2016 World Olympic Qualification.